 To achieve this goal and with little rest for the weary, Curlyn did private catering and sold lunches on the weekends.
 She received repeat business from private and corporate clients, along with referrals from friends and colleagues.

-With so many experiences under her belt; the mother of 3 beautiful daughters beams as she shares in the most humble way, as it if happened yesterday:
+With so many experiences under her belt; the mother of 3 beautiful daughters beams as she shares in the most humble way, as if it happened yesterday:

 The first was so impressed, they paid double their bill.
 The second group of about 100 people who filled the restaurant, all stood on their feet and applauded when I entered the room!

-For more, you can contact Chef Curlyn John at (868)-764-0989, email@example.com.
+For more you can contact Chef Curlyn John at (868)-764-0989, firstname.lastname@example.org.

 HIC OMEGA CONSULTING Copyright 2015.
 ALL RIGHTS RESERVED.